Skip to main content

 p, alice, data1,data2, read --incorrect (the whole phrase "data1,data2" should be wrapped in double quotes)

-If your file contains commas and double quotes, you should enclose the field in double quotes and double any embedded double quotes.
+When fields contain both commas and double quotes, wrap the field in double quotes and escape embedded quotes by doubling them:

 p, alice, data, "r.act in (""get"", ""post"")" --correct